ugate/releasebot/README.md

 ####[NPM](https://www.npmjs.org/)

-If you're using travis-ci and do not require any of the built-in npm capabilities that releasebot has to offer, it's recommended that you use [the npm deploy option offered by travis-ci](http://docs.travis-ci.com/user/deployment/npm/).
+If you're using travis-ci and do not require any of the built-in npm publish capabilities that releasebot has to offer, it's recommended that you use [the npm deploy option offered by travis-ci](http://docs.travis-ci.com/user/deployment/npm/).

+Linking the global npm module or installing the local npm module (outlined below) is only necessary when using the releasebot npm publish options.

 In order to enable releasebot's `npm publish` step, a token needs to be generated by executing `npm login` from the command line.
 You will be prompted for your credentials.
 Once authenticated, an `_auth` entry will be added to your user directory in a file named `~/.npmrc`.
 The value can be used to set the `process.env.NPM_TOKEN` which releasebot uses to authenticate the npm publishing process.
 If your using <a href="#travis-ci">Travis CI</a> it's recommended you encrypt the npm token following the [travis encrypttion guidlines](http://docs.travis-ci.com/user/encryption-keys/) (e.g. `travis encrypt NPM_TOKEN=secretvaluefrom_auth`).

-**Tips:**

-* If you encounter `Cannot find module 'npm'` and are using `.travis.yml` add the following to link the global npm that comes with node js (alternatively, you can `npm install npm` locally in your project):
+If you are using travis-ci you will have to add the following to link the global npm that comes with node in your `.travis.yml` (non-ci environments you can just issue `npm link npm` at your package dir):

 ```yaml
 before_script:
 - npm link npm
 ```

+**Tips:**

 * If you encounter [an error similar to](https://github.com/travis-ci/travis-ci/issues/1588) `The authenticity of host 'github.com' can't be established` while using `.travis.yml` add the following: